thoughtbot/ios-on-rails/release/ios-on-rails.md

 	                                         animated:YES];
 	}

-Now if you run the app you should be able to press the add button, tap the 5th cell in the event table view, and make a successful POST to events.
+Now, if you run the app, you should be able to press the add button, tap the 5th cell in the event table view, and make a successful POST to events.

 # Posting with the Event View Controller

 ### Creating a Custom Cell

 We just implemented posting a pre-made event to our API, but what we really want is to post an event based on user input.
-So, we need to create some custom cells for our HUMEventViewController.
+So we need to create some custom cells for our HUMEventViewController.

 Create a new subclass of UITableViewCell called HUMTextFieldCell.
 Define a property called `textField` in the header file.
 We'll also want to define a static string that we can use as this cell's reuse identifier.